 More than anything else, you need to experience the God-kind of love.
 It is the kind of love you should live by.
-In it you will find true meaning for your life.
+In it, you will find true meaning in your life.

 If you are yet to experience the love of God, you are not safe yet, either in this life or in the one to come.
 The good part is that God’s love is already given to you – made available in Jesus Christ to everyone.